-“I became acutely aware that this wasn’t just about me,” Malatesta wrote.
+“I became acutely aware that this wasn’t just about me,” Malatesta wrote in Cosmopolitan.
 “This became a cause for me, almost.
 To bring the truth out on behalf of so many other women.
 I was surprised how much it meant to these other women that I was filing a lawsuit.”

 The suit, filed in 2014, took two years to litigate.
 A jury deliberated for nine hours, then returned a stunning verdict, awarding the Malatesta family $10 million in compensatory damages, $5 million in punitive damages for “reckless fraud,” and $1 million for loss of consortium.

 While the jury’s decision will go a long way towards holding the perpetrators of obstetric violence accountable, Malatesta says that she’ll likely live with horrific pain for her entire life.
 She hopes that her struggle will help to prevent this type of scenario from playing out the same way in the future.
 The good news?
 Malatesta is not alone in this mission.

 Taking on Obstetric Violence

 Obstetric violence, which took such a terrible toll on Malatesta’s health, lies at the intersection of institutional violence and violence against women, says the advocacy group Women’s Global Network for Reproductive Rights.
 The mistreatment affects women who are pregnant, in labor, actively giving birth, or in the postpartum stage.
 Women may be denied treatments, have their requests ignored, endure verbal humiliation, and receive forced, coerced medical treatments.
 They may even experience physical violence, invasive practices, and other dehumanizing, humiliating treatments.

 Women face this abuse at the hands of the healthcare industry far too often, says Jamie Yates, a seasoned New York City doula and childbirth educator.